Jai Chandiram

-Jai Chandiram (26 December 1937 – 11 May 2013) was a veteran media person and the former deputy director general of Doordarshan.
-She contributed greatly to the use of media in education and was instrumental in introducing its use at premier institutes like Central Institute of Education – NCERT, Indira Gandhi Open University (IGNOU), and the Asia Pacific Institute for Broadcasting and Development (AIBD) in Kuala Lumpur, among various other institutions.
+Jai Chandiram (26 December 1937 – 11 May 2013) was a media person.
+She was the deputy director general of Doordarshan.
+She contributed to the use of media in education and was instrumental in introducing its use at premier institutes like Central Institute of Education – NCERT, Indira Gandhi Open University (IGNOU), and the Asia Pacific Institute for Broadcasting and Development (AIBD) in Kuala Lumpur, among other institutions.

-Education
+Early life

-Teacher's Training Diploma, Lady Irwin College, New Delhi, 1957; Studied Drama and Radio at Briarcliff College, New York; Bachelor’s of Science majoring in Broadcasting Television, School of Journalism and Communications University of Florida, Gainesville, Florida, 1961; Jai received her master's degree from the School of Journalism and Communications, University of Florida, Gainesville, 1966.
+She earned a Teacher's Training Diploma, Lady Irwin College, New Delhi, 1957.
+She studied Drama and Radio at Briarcliff College, New York.
+She earned a Bachelor’s of Science in Broadcasting Television, School of Journalism and Communications at University of Florida, Gainesville in, 1961.
+Jai earned her master's degree from the School of Journalism and Communications, University of Florida, Gainesville, 1966.

 Career

-Jai began her career as a producer in Doordarshan at the age of 24 in 1961, two years after the Television Division of the All India Radio was started.
-She worked as a temporary hand who was given charge of setting up India's school television broadcasts.
+Chandiram began her career as a producer in Doordarshan at age 24 in 1961, two years after the Television Division of the All India Radio was started.
+She was given charge of setting up India's school television broadcasts.
 She was one of the first TV professionals who had no radio background.
-Her main concerns were gender imbalance issues, children's education and distance learning.
-Since she had no predecessors to learn from at Doordarshan, her career was an inimitable journey in innovation.
-Doordarshan had a large audience base, and Jai looked at details, both big and small, to ensure that the programs were visually appealing and intellectually stimulating.
+Her main concerns were gender imbalance issues, children's education, and distance learning.
+She had no predecessors to learn from at Doordarshan.
+Doordarshan had a large audience base, and she looked at details, both big and small, to ensure that the programs were visually appealing and intellectually stimulating.

 Later she would describe the extent of improvisation which was the norm: figuring out the exact 20-minute period when the light coming through the studio window was just right to go through the prism and demonstrate VIBGYOR, and supplementing studio lights for other programming with lights borrowed from her uncle’s car workshop."

 In the mid 1970s, she worked for the Satellite Instructional Television Experiment in Ahmedabad (SITE), which took television to Indian village schools.

-Jai was also a part-time actress off-Broadway and donned several other roles with apparent ease.
+Chandiram was a part-time actress off-Broadway.
 Several of her admirers were impressed with her "grasp of issues and networking skills".

 She was a jury member at NHK (Japan) and the IAWRT Awards.